klu-ai/EmbedKit/README.md

 For more advanced build options, execute `./build.sh --help` to view available flags.

 Thank you for exploring EmbedKit.
-We look forward to seeing how you use EmbedKit to build innovative on-device applications with semantic understanding and intelligent features.
+We are excited to see how you utilize EmbedKit to develop innovative on-device applications with semantic understanding and intelligent features.